Kristfur/battleships/README.md

     ![Feature - Area too small](docs/read_me_images/feature_area_too_small.JPG)

 ## Game Board
-- Compass rose for easily identifing the direction
+- Compass rose for easily identifing the direction.
-- Numbers along x and y axis for easily identifing the coordinated of a cell
+- Numbers along x and y axis for easily identifing the coordinated of a cell.
-- Boards are titled and displayed in an easy to read fasion
+- Boards are titled and displayed in an easy to read fasion.
-- User's ships clearly marked on their board
+- User's ships clearly marked on their board.

 ![Feature - Game board](docs/read_me_images/feature_game_board.JPG)